Ismail Ajjawi, Harvard University Student From Lebanon, Barred From Entering The United States

 — AJ+ (@ajplus) August 27, 2019

-Per the student newspaper, Ajjawi was in contact with both university officials who deal with issues surrounding student visas and AMIDEAST, an organization that provided the Palestinian student with a scholarship to study in the United States and was now providing Ajjawi with legal assistance.
+Per the student newspaper, Ajjawi was in contact with both university officials, who deal with issues surrounding student visas, and AMIDEAST, an organization that provided the Palestinian student with a scholarship to study in the United States and was now providing Ajjawi with legal assistance.

 According to the AMIDEAST website, AMIDEAST is a non-profit organization that works to offer education and development in the Middle East and North African region.